cincuranet/blog/_posts/0000-00-00-233629-example-of-optimizations-breaking-multithreaded-code.md

 00007FF800440626  je          00007FF800440622
 ```

-The code is the same as in 32bit.Oonly the `x` was not completely eliminated, it's kept in `ECX` register, although never used.
+The code is the same as in 32bit.
+Only the `x` was not completely eliminated, it's kept in `ECX` register, although never used.
 Hence the problem is still there, because the value is tested from register and never re-fetched from memory.

 Using the `x` makes the code basically the same as in 32bit.